-We are the official archive and publisher for the UK government and guardians of over 1,000 years of iconic national documents.
-We are a non-ministerial government department.
+We are a non-ministerial department, and the official archive and publisher for the UK Government, and for England and Wales.
+We are the guardians of over 1,000 years of iconic national documents.

 We are expert advisers in information and records management and are a cultural, academic and heritage institution.
 We fulfil a leadership role for the archive sector and work to secure the future of physical and digital records.